U.S. Soldiers contend for German “Schützenschnur”

 |Downloads:

-This work, U.S. Soldiers contend for German “Schützenschnur” [Image 3 of 3], by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Soldiers contend for German “Schützenschnur”, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT